oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

     - Approve Label: **Raise PO**
     - Cancel Label: **Cancel**

-    This ensures the user sees a confirmation dialog summarising the order before the tool executes.
+    This ensures the user sees a confirmation dialog summarizing the order before the tool executes.
 If the user clicks **Cancel**, the tool does not run.

     ![User Approval settings for raise\_purchase\_order](./images/user-app.png " ")